-Welcome Week features dozens of events during the frst week of autumn semester.
-Highlights of the week include the Student Involvement Fair, Buckeye Kick-off, a large outdoor movie sponsored by OUAB, and a Graduate and Professional Student Welcome Picnic.
+Welcome Week features more than 100 events during the frst week of autumn semester.
+Highlights of the week include Convocation, Student Involvement Fair, Buck-i-Frenzy, Buckeye Kickof and a large outdoor movie sponsored by OUAB.
 Find the whole schedule at welcomeweek.osu.edu.